scalatron/scalatron/Scalatron/doc/markdown/Scalatron CLI.md

         -sourceDir <path>       the path of the local directory where the source files can be found -label <name>           the label to apply to the versions (default: empty)

+    getVersion                  retrieves the source code of the version with the given ID; as user only -targetDir <path>       the path of the local directory where the source files should be stored -id <int>               the version's ID

+    deleteVersion               deletes the version with the given ID; as user only -id <int>               the version's ID

     benchmark                   runs standard isolated-bot benchmark on given source files; as user only -sourceDir <path>       the path of the local directory where the source files can be found

+    stresstest                  runs a stress test, simulating a hack-a-thon workload on the server; as Administrator only -clients <int>          the number of clients to simulate (default: 1)

 ## Examples: